 Prior to implementing production connectivity via the transactions specified for this Use Case, each Implementer will complete a series of non-production tests.
-As of the publication of this version (07/12/21) of this Guide, Carequality intends to facilitate an ecosystem of interconnected, non-production instances of Implementer and, where applicable, CC gateways ("Test Ecosystem").
+As of the publication of this version XX.YY (fill in correct version) of this Guide, Carequality intends to facilitate an ecosystem of interconnected, non-production instances of Implementer and, where applicable, CC gateways ("Test Ecosystem").
 The Test Ecosystem will include a Carequality Directory instance with which Implementers and CCs can interact to obtain and update test gateway information.
 Test Ecosystem gateways and transactions will be secured using valid, non-production Carequality certificates.
 The Test Ecosystem, once available, will greatly facilitate non-production testing for Carequality Implementers and, where applicable, CCs.